pokeclicker/pokeclicker-wiki/data/Berries/Petaya.md

 * It is very important that the [[Berries/Babiri]] finishes growing before the [[Berries/Occa]], [[Berries/Colbur]], and [[Berries/Kebia]].
 As such, it is planted to finish very early since it also has a very long lifespan.
 When using the tables below, base your planting on the time left for [[Berries/Haban]] to finish.
 Don't use a different berry for timing.

-### Critical information for when all berries have ripened
-After all 18 berries are ripe, the requirements for Petaya to spawn have been fully met.
-At this point, immediately switch out your [[Oak Items/Sprayduck]] for the [[Oak Items/Squirtbottle]], if possible, otherwise another Oak Item if not.
-It is highly recommended that you make a save here so you don't have to go through the whole setup again in case nothing mutates.
-Petaya can spawn on any of the seven open plots in your farm.
-The seven empty plots should all be permanently applied with surprise mulch.
-Note that even though the [[Berries/Kebia]] has the ability to overtake other berries, it can only do so at the taller or later stages, so you will be able to let the mutation keep going if you want to mutate multiple Petaya before the [[Berries/Wacan]] withers.
-Specifically, you have 6 hours from time of mutation to remove the [[Berries/Kebia]] before it threatens to take over your newly mutated Petaya unless it mutates on one of the two edge plots.
-If you intend to use [[Items/Freeze Mulch]] to make the setup live longer, you must **never** freeze [[Berries/Babiri]], [[Berries/Kebia]] and [[Berries/Payapa]] since this mulch gets rid of auras.
-Freezing Babiri would remove its protection causing the nearby parasites to mutate berries into themselves, ruining the setup.
-Freezing Kebia and Payapa would remove their mutation chance up aura while leaving their ability to parasite intact since that's not considered an aura.
-As for the rest of the berries, those can be frozen without causing any issues.
+* Remember to check the [critical information](#critical-info) section once the setup is fully ripe!

 ### Petaya with Freeze Mulch (easy mode)
 Mutating a Petaya with Freeze Mulch makes the entire thing incredibly easy.
-What you need to do is plant all the berries simultaneously, as seen in the mutation formation, and then simply apply the appropriate amount of freeze mulch to the berry seeds, such that when the freeze mulch runs out the berry would start growing as if you had just planted it according to the timing table.
-Below is a table for how much freeze mulch each berry needs for the timings to be correct.
+What you need to do is plant all the berries simultaneously, as seen in the mutation formation, and then simply apply the appropriate amount of Freeze Mulch to the berry seeds, such that when the freeze mulch runs out the berry would start growing as if you had just planted it according to the timing table.
+Below is a table for how much Freeze Mulch each berry needs for the timings to be correct.
 Kasib and Kebia have such a short growth time (5 and 10 minutes without Sprayduck) that it's probably worth just planting them when the rest of the berries are nearly ripe, hence the optional.

 **Note: This table assumes you have given Haban 128 Boost Mulch and Babiri 52 Boost Mulch, and maxed [[Oak Items/Sprayduck]] is equipped.**